Meet the 5 Female Board Shapers that Are Revolutionizing the Surf Industry

 A pioneer of women’s surfing, Cher Pendarvis is a California native and an all-around artist.
 She started surfing when she was young, but because of her conservative family, she led a secret life.

 Cher started patching surfboards to earn money to buy her own surfboard, a used 9’7” O’Hare.
 During college, she shaped boards to support her endeavors.

 Cher was one of the first surfers to ride a Fish, a short, stubby, wide, and split-tailed surfboard that offers both stability and maneuverability.
-Steve Lis himself, inventor of the Fish, was a friend of Cher’s, and he would often let her watch him shape.
+Steve Lis himself, the inventor of the Fish, was a friend of Cher’s, and he would often let her watch him shape.

 In 1974, Mike Casey, shaper at Channin Surfboards, invited her on his team and she became the first and only woman in the surfboard factory.
-She created surfboards and fin designs, and drew logos.
+She created surfboards and fin designs and drew logos.

 She was the first female staff member at Surfing Magazine, where she worked as an Art Associate.
 She also became a founding member of the Women's International Surfing Association (WISA) and a contributing writer for The Surfer’s Journal.

 Throughout the 1970s, she pioneered and surfed almost every remote point break in Baja California.

 Photo credit: cherpendarvis.com

 Together with her husband, Steve Pendarvis, she designs, shapes, and builds Pendo Surfboards.
 Cher creates 100% handmade and custom-designed boards, with a knack for Fish, Egg, Paipos, and Step-ups.